jensbambauer/seriale/site/content/seriale-pro.md

   #   data:
   #     list: jury-pitch-contest
   - partial: text-and-image
-    headline: BUSINESS DAYS
+    headline: Digital Live Conference
     data:
       reversed: true
       image: /img/business-days.jpg
-      headline: "Digital Conference"
+      headline: "Conference & Networking"
-      text: "The two Business Days offer a large conference and networking program for the creative industry.
+      text: "The two Digital Live Conference days offer a large conference and networking program for the creative industry.
 Established international experts will present exclusive insights on the mechanisms of the global digital series market and talk about the latest developments and trends.
 Various possibilities for distribution, co-production and branded content will be presented and discussed in panels.
 Brand new project ideas will be presented and above all, this event invites to network and make new connections."
   - partial: text-and-image
     headline: DIMA Digital Market
     data:
       image: /img/dima.jpg
       headline: "Germany's first Market for Digital Series"
-      text: 'The Digital Market Giessen (“DIMA Giessen”) combines a physical market especially for short form digital series  a networking platform for international producers, distributors, sales agents, broadcasters and funding representatives.<br> This year, six series will qualify additionally for “DIMA CoPro Series” - a unique platform for digital series producers who are looking for co-production opportunities.
-These projects will be highlighted during Seriale Pro to get that extra visibility.<br>DIMA is a collaboration  with "Bilbao Seriesland". '
+      text: 'The DIMA Digital Market Giessen (“DIMA Giessen”) combines a physical market especially for short form digital series and a networking platform for international producers, distributors, sales agents, broadcasters and funding representatives.
+This year, our conference program is streamed through our website, YouTube and Facebook.
+DIMA is a cooperation with “Bilbao Seriesland” & “Minnesota WebFest”.'
   # - partial: text-and-image
   #   headline: die Seriale in the videmic app
   #   data: